SAICHARAN0204/Simple-Intrest/README.md

-# Simple-Intrest
+# Simple Interest Calculator

-This project calculates simple interest using a shell script.
+This repository contains a shell script that calculates **Simple Interest** based on Principal, Rate of Interest, and Time.

+## Formula